Lacosamide: Gastrointestinal

+A generally well-tolerated drug, the most commonly reported gastrointestinal side effects of lacosamide are nausea, vomiting, and diarrhea.

 Central nervous system

 Dizziness was the most common treatment-related adverse event.
 Other CNS effects are headache, drowsiness, blurred vision, involuntary movements, memory problems, diplopia (double vision), trembling or shaking of the hands, unsteadiness, ataxia.

 Psychiatric

 Panic attacks; agitation or restlessness; irritability and aggression, anxiety, or depression; suicidality; insomnia and mania; altered mood; false and unusual sense of well-being.
 Lacosamide appears to have a low incidence of psychiatric side effects with psychosis reported in only 0.3% of patients.